Gabriella439/slides/modevar/modevar.md

 I maintain the Haskell implementation of Dhall, which was the original one

-Because of that origin, all of the Dhall tooling is also implemented in Haskell
+That's why almost all of the Dhall tooling is implemented in Haskell

 Early on, I consolidated the implementation and the tooling all in one repo